Stay Informed. Coronavirus Disease (COVID-19). If you would like to speak to our Advice Nurse Line, please call 1.888.433.1876.

-The Alameda Alliance for Health (Alliance) office will be closed at 3 pm on Wednesday, November 5, 2020 in observance of the following holidays:
+The Alameda Alliance for Health (Alliance) office will be closed at 3 pm on Thursday, December 31, 2020 in observance of the following holiday:

 If you have a medical emergency, please call 911 or go to your nearest emergency facility.